mtalstykh-exadel/team4_docs/getting started/backend/tests.md

 ### Response

-If the test exists, you will have `200 OK` response.
+If the test exists, you will get `200 OK` response.

 Otherwise, you will get `404 Not Found` response